 Graduate students who receive financial aid at Delta State University must conform to the standards for Satisfactory Academic Progress set by the University and outlined here.
-These standards encourage graduate students to successfully complete their educational goals in a timely manner.
+These standards encourage graduate students to successfully complete their program of study in a timely manner.
 It is important to remember that this SAP policy is administered by the Office of Student Financial Assistance and is separate from the Scholastic Standards administered by the Office of the Vice-President for Academic Affairs.

 These guidelines apply to ALL Title IV aid: Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Perkins Loans, Federal Work Study, Federal Stafford Loans, and Federal PLUS Loans.
+A student's SAP status is calculated after each semester of enrollment, no matter if the student receives federal aid that semester.